 Image credits:

-Phylogeny (evolutionary development) places Machimosaurus rex closer to M. hugii and M. mosae than to M. buffetauti, according to discoverer Federico Fendi; maximum body lengths for three Machimosaurus species compared with human diver 1.8-meter (5 feet 9 inches) in height (life reconstructions by Dmitry Bogdanov): M.T.
-Young et al. (2014), CC BY 4.0, via Royal Society Publishing Open Science @ http://rsos.royalsocietypublishing.org/content/royopensci/1/2/140222/F46.large.jpg
+Phylogeny (evolutionary development) places Machimosaurus rex closer to M. hugii and M. mosae than to M. buffetauti, according to discoverer Federico Fendi; "Figure 46.
+Life reconstructions showing the maximum body lengths of the three Machimosaurus species present in the Kimmeridgian–Tithonian of Europe.
+The human diver is 1.8 m in height.
+The life reconstructions were made by Dmitry Bogdanov," in M.T.
+Young et al., "Revision of the Late Jurassic teleosaurid genus Machimosaurus (Crocodylomorpha, Thalattosuchia)," Royal Society Open Science, vol. 1 issue 2 (October 2014): CC BY 4.0 International, via Royal Society Publishing Open Science @ http://rsos.royalsocietypublishing.org/content/royopensci/1/2/140222/F46.large.jpg

 For further information: